How To Clean a Glass-Top Stove

 CLEANING SOLUTION

-Water stains / boiled over pans
+Water stains / boiled-over spills

 White vinegar